 Schedule a Free Consultation

-A DUI conviction can have major consequences - large fines, losing your drivers license and even jail time.
-If you or a loved one has been arrested for a DUI, you need an experienced criminal defense attorney on your side.
-At the Law Office of Joshua Kaizuka, we fight DUI charges.
+A Criminal or DUI conviction can have major consequences - large fines, losing your drivers license and even jail time.
+If you or a loved one has been arrested, you need an experienced criminal defense attorney on your side.
+At the Law Office of Joshua Kaizuka, we fight criminal charges.
 Let us fight for you.

 Schedule a Free Consultation

-Hiring an experienced DUI lawyer to represent you is important.
-As your DUI lawyer, The Law Office of Joshua Kaizuka is your biggest supporter.
+Hiring an experienced Criminal or DUI defense lawyer to represent you is important.
+As your defense lawyer, The Law Office of Joshua Kaizuka is your biggest supporter.
 Since we believe you need to be in the know, we honestly discuss the best and worst case scenarios with you.
-Our first goal is to look for a DUI defense to get a dismissal.
+Our first goal is to look for a defense to get a dismissal.
 The next is to find a way to get a lesser charge or resolution with fewer penalties.
-The best case scenario is of course not having a criminal case filed and the DMV
+The best case scenario is of course not having a criminal case filed and in DUI cases, the DMV

 Each case is different and it may sometimes seem as though there isn’t anything that can be done to get a case dismissed or avoid a driver's license suspension.
-For this reason it is important to have a knowledgeable DUI attorney investigate and obtain all available records.
-As your local Sacramento DUI defense attorney, we make sure every possibility is explored.
+For this reason it is important to have a knowledgeable Criminal or DUI lawyer investigate and obtain all available records.
+As your local Sacramento Criminal and DUI defense lawyer, we make sure every possibility is explored.